itamard7/resolution-checker/README.md

 # How to use
 1. Clone the repo
 2. npm i
-3. Change the sizes.json file contain you relevant resolutions
+3. Add the relevant resolutions to the Sizes section in the config.json
+4. Add the relevant URL to check in the config.json file
-4. npm start
+5. npm start
-5. Checkout the shots directory :)
+6. Checkout the shots directory :)